A horrified scream tore through Dele’s lips as the hammer hit the nail, driving it through his wrist.

 “I know you.”

 “You do?”
 Dr Gabe smiled.
 His dark eyes remained cold and calculating.
 “I’m surprised you did not recognise my voice.
 The wonders fear does to the mind.”
-The doctor shook his head.
+The doctor shook his head and chuckled.

 He was the paediatrician in charge of his three daughters.
-The man had visited his home on several occasions.
+The man had visited his home on a few occasions.
 He even came to his church once.
 “How dare you do this to me?”
-He saw red.
+Dele saw red.
 “My family has been good to you.”

 “Oh, spare me the explanation.
 You’ve molested her since she was six.
 She’s eleven.
 And what made me certain that you deserve cleansing was the fact that you had already started with Sonia.
 She is six.”
-Dr Gabe patted his chin with three sharp slaps.
+Dr Gabe patted his cheek with three sharp slaps.
 “You will die tonight.
 I would preach to you a holy message with the same words you spew at your congregation.
 I would heal this world of diseases like you.
-And I would pray for your soul as you leave this earth.
-I would pray that hell be real.
-And that you burn for every child you’ve destroyed.
-I would send you to the very pits I sent that priest who killed my sister when I was a boy, too helpless to do anything about it.
+And I would pray for your soul as it leaves your body.
+I would pray that hell be real, and that you burn for every child you’ve destroyed.
+I would send you to the very pits I sent that priest who killed my sister when I was a boy—a boy too helpless to do anything about it.
 These boys and girls that worms like you trample, these flowers you pluck and grind to the mud, they are my sisters and brothers.
-I would avenge them until the guilt of the loss of my sister is washed away.”
+I would avenge them all until the guilt of the loss of my sister is washed away.”

-Dele shook his head, terror consuming him.
-“Please, I beg you.
+Dele shook his head, terror causing his jaws to go slack.
+“P-please, I beg you.
 You of all people should know children lie some times.
 Eve is an incredibly foolish girl.
 She—”

 “And you keep making things worse for yourself.
 I’d advise you to be quiet.
 Nothing you say would change your fate.”

 Dr Gabe bent and untied his second arm.
-“I have realised that man’s problem is one.”
+“I have realised that man’s problem is singular.”
 He tugged at the rope, bruising Dele’s wrist with the harsh action.
 His arm felt heavy and useless as the rope fell away.
 “The body is our undoing.
 It makes us do things—things that make us ashamed to look in the mirror.
 I will liberate you.
-Look to the heavens and thank your God for me.”
+Look to the heavens and thank your God for me.
+I am your healer.”

 “No, no. Please, I am begging you!
 Don’t.”
-Dele’s chest rose and fell as fear ate at him, turning him to a sweating, whimpering mess.
+Dele’s chest rose and fell as fear ate at him like a ravenous monster.
+It reduced him to a sweating, whimpering mess.

-The nail was sharp, but the force of the hammer driving it in made Dele weep.
+The nail was sharp, and the force of the hammer driving it in made Dele weep.
 He flexed his fingers involuntarily as the pain ripped through.
+“PLEASE.”

 “…and to be drowned in the depths of the sea.”
-The doctor threw the hammer aside and stepped back.
+The doctor flung the hammer aside and stepped back, heaving like a maniac.

 Harsh pants were all Dele could give in response.
 He stared at both hands nailed to the table, bleeding.
 Dread nearly stopped his breathing.
 He suspected the doctor planned to do more.